-Control C., Control C., Control C., Carris M., Carris M., Carrison M., Carrison
+Erns VCL PRPAUS CROS SED COST GRAVAN I FUNDUS PROLIDAS PELLENTESQUE SEMPER LO TAPAT COST.
+FROM POSUERE COMOS VITAE LLTHOLES QUE MELENDAM ET VELLT.
+HO PELLENTESQUE MALENA EL LESCO BARATTAS L SELLUS TEC VESTIBULUM LEG IN HAE HABITA DUI IN EX.
+MELUES TRUCLAS, DARABLE ERDE SEC MALHAR DEC DOIS FUNDUES FRUCLASE, PELLENTES

-HASELLUS DEE VESTIBULUM LEO, IN HAE HABITABSE PLATEA DICTUMET, SEO DA FEUGIAT PHARETRA, ERAS VEL DAPIBUS EROS, SED FAET GRAVIOA LECTUS, SED FEMPUS METUS VOLUTRAT EGET.
-PROIN POSUERE PASUERE ÉDMMODD, VIVAMUS DA
+HASELLUS NEC VESTIBULUM LEO.
+IN HAC HABITASSE PLATEA DICTUMST, SED OFFI Cugiat Pharetra.
+Cras vel dapibus eros, sed eset gravida lectus, sed si Empus metus volutpat eget.
+Proin posuere posuere commodo, vianus arc

 MICROBIOME EXPLORATION

-The information carried on DNA as genes, expressed and translated into specific protein functions, in microbes to human, in health and disease, all illustrates the complexity of our biological landscape and our understanding of life.
+The information that is carried on DNA as genes, expressed and translated to offer a specific function, from microbes to human, from health to disease, all illustrates the complexity of our biological landscape and our understanding of life.

-Multi-omics is a field that uses multiple technologies to offer a snapshot in time of any biological system, offering 'big data' that allows us to begin to understand this complexity; DNA sequence (genomics), gene expression (transcriptomics), proteins and their function (proteomics) and the ensuing metabolism (metabolomics) in our microbial environments.
-We overlay this data to offer the highest resolution essential to understand our built environment, health, our microbial world, and those microbes related to disease.
+Multiomics is a field that uses technologies that can offer a snapshot in time of any biological system, offering 'big data' that allows us to begin to understand this complexity; DNA sequence (genomics), gene expression (transcriptomics), proteins and their function (proteomics) and the ensuing metabolism (metabolomics).
+We overlay this data to offer the highest resolution essential to understand our environment, health, our microbial world, and those microbes related to disease.

-At Northumbria, based around a both regionally and nationally important genomics facility NU-OMICS, we work on a range of funded microbiome sciences projects, understanding its complexity and function.
-We formed an integral part of the UK's pandemic response as part of COG-UK and as a UKHSA DNA sequencing resilience site.
-Over this 2-year period we sequenced over 100,000 SARS-COV-2 genomes.
-We also developed supporting informatics tools to aid sequencing proficiency, and virulence prediction of new SARS-CoV-2 variants (SPEAR).
-We have key projects looking at microbial carriage in breastmilk and its role in GI development in preterm infants; the roles of lung and gut microbiota in chronic diseases, including cystic fibrosis and non-cystic fibrosis bronchiectasis; and mapping the microbiome of our polar regions.
-As part of the Research England funded 'Hub for Biotechnology in the Built Environment' (HBBE) we have established standardised approaches for microbial sampling of the built environment (surfaces and biomaterials), focussing on new dwellings during build to occupancy, alongside markers of rurality and supportive tools to annotate environmental aspects of microbiomes and other omics samples on a global scale (OMEinfo).
+At Northumbria, we formed an integral part of the UK's pandemic response as part of COG-UK and as a UKHSA DNA sequencing resilience site.
+Over this 2 year period we sequenced over 100,000 SARS-COV-2 genomes in our specialist facility NU-OMICS.
+As part of this project computer programmes were developed to support quality assurance of sequencing data and a novel computer programme SPEAR which can help predict the virulence of new variants directly from raw sequencing data.

-NU-OMICS has supported collaborative research projects with several large companies that utilise microbiome data.
-These companies include but are not limited to: Proctor & Gamble, Reckitt Benckiser, GSK, Pepsico, and Pukka Herbs.
+NU-OMICS has supported projects with several large companies that utilise microbiome data.
+These companies include but are not limited to: Proctor & Gamble, Reckitt Benckiser, GSK, Pepsico and Pukka herbs.

 Find out more

-A1017/D
+201710

-DA DIX /D HD
+INY MUSI

 northumbria.ac.uk/microbiome

 Our Academic Profiles

 northumbria.ac.uk/microbiome/profiles